 Every student had the opportunity to take part in every activity and, even if each student was not typically the most academic, they all learned something new.
 But most importantly, they all enjoyed the activities, furthering their enthusiasm for science!

 After the Space Centre we travelled across to Ypres.
-The students were lucky enough to be able to visit the In Flanders Fields Museum, Paschendaele, Tyne Cot and the German Cemtery at Langemark.
+The students were lucky enough to be able to visit the In Flanders Fields Museum, Passchendaele, Tyne Cot and the German Cemetery at Langemark.

 They saw historical exhibitions, heard accounts from locals and even got to experience what life in a trench was like.
 These were humbling visits for the students which brought home the human reality of war, bringing to life what they had been learning in the classroom.
 We were even able to attend the Last Post Ceremony, an event which will stay in the minds of pupils forever.

 Why did you choose these visits and activities?